isabella232/autospotting.io/content/faq.md

 Of course, all contributions are welcome :)

-For detais on how to contribute have a look [here](https://github.com/AutoSpotting/AutoSpotting/blob/master/CONTRIBUTING.md)
+For details on how to contribute have a look [here](https://github.com/AutoSpotting/AutoSpotting/blob/master/CONTRIBUTING.md)